Nashville's Americana Playlist

 It’s Festival Season

 Americana music is hitting the festival stage in Nashville with nearly every music festival this season featuring Americana acts in their lineup.
-We obviously have to start with the Americana Music Festival, September 17-21.
-175+ acts perform over four nights at nine different venues across town.
-It’s an all-star lineup of some of the greatest musicians in the world including The Avett Brothers, Buddy Miller, Elizabeth Cook, as well as surprise performances that steal the show every year.
-The festival kicks off with the Americana Awards held at the Ryman Auditorium on September 17th.
+We obviously have to start with the Americana Music Festival, happening September 20-25, featuring mulitple acts performing over five nights at severeal different venues across town.
+It’s an all-star lineup of some of the greatest musicians in the world including The Lumineers, Amanda Shires, Dori Freeman, as well as surprise performances that steal the show every year.
+Also, make sure to be there during the Americana Honors & Awards held at the Ryman Auditorium on September 21.

-What has quickly become one of the most anticipated music festivals of the year, Live on the Green has outdone itself this year with a stellar lineup up including Augustana, The Wild Feathers, Cage the Elephant, and more.
-Shows are Thursday nights at Public Square Park August 14, 21 and 28.
-And new this year, is a three-day festival September 4-6th.
+What has quickly become one of the most anticipated music festivals of the year, Live on the Green has outdone itself this year with a stellar lineup up including Andra Day, Jenny Lewis, Young the Giant, Gabe Dixon, and more.
+Shows are Thursday nights at Public Square Park August 11, 18, and 25.
+Followed by a three-day festival September 1-3.
 And get this, it’s all FREE!
 That’s Music City at its finest.